 Please make sure you come prepared for your appointment with all needed documentation to be filled out and aware of all requirements for your certain country.

 Timing is everything!
 Some countries such as Japan and even states like Hawaii, who do not have rabies, require a FAVN test, a test that can take upwards of a month to get results back.
 On top of that, many countries also have waiting periods before a pet can travel AFTER some medical requirements are met.
-We highly recommend that as soon as you know you will be traveling out of the country with your pet, you Contact Us! with us and start doing your due diligence for your trip.
+We highly recommend that as soon as you know you will be traveling out of the country with your pet, you Make An Appointment with us and start doing your due diligence for your trip.

 Only a USDA certified Veterinarian can fill out and certify both domestic and international health certificates for travel.
 You will also need ample time to send that paperwork to a USDA APHIS Veterinary Medical Officer.